Angel-ML/angel/docs/tutorials/angel_ps_quick_start_en.md

 ### Run on Yarn

-You can submit the application to Yarn by using the following command:
+You can submit the application to Yarn using the sample command below:

 ```
 ./bin/angel-submit \